The Trapped Librarian

 Recommended Yoga Picture Books:

 When I went looking for resources for my school library, I found some wonderful yoga books for kids to add to our collection.
-Following are four titles that I’ve added to our elementary school library and they have been great read-alouds for our storytimes.
+Following are five titles that I’ve added to our elementary school library and they have been great read-alouds for our storytimes.

 I Am Yoga